arbinada-com/racing-horses/HappyTickets/readme.md

-# Happy tickets test
+# Happy tickets

-Test description and results: https://blog.arbinada.com/category/01532.html
+Basic compiler optimization and code generation test.
+Full description and results: https://blog.arbinada.com/category/01532.html

 The brute-force test should iterate through all number combinations and calculate the count of happy tickets.